 How to save on vacation in general

 - Avoid high season at the destination at all costs.
 That’s the most important tip for budget travelers and it’s valid in the whole world.
-Sometimes, you know, we want to visit a certain place during high season for various reasons.
+Sometimes, you know, we want to visit a certain place during high season for various reasons (like Japan during cherry blossom) or Uruguay during summer.
 It’s fine, but it will be more expensive.

 - Carry only the essential.
 The less you carry, the less you’ll pay and the less space you’ll have to buy stuff – saving all the way.